 - Myth: Treatments can stop the progression of this disease.

 As of now, no treatment or cure has been found that can delay or stop the progression of Alzheimer’s disease.
 Medications, however, can slow down the worsening of its symptoms.
-Providers of homecare in Spring, Texas, and other areas can help in managing its symptoms as well.
+Providers of homecare in Springfield, Georgia, and other areas can help in managing its symptoms as well.

 - Myth: Supplements can prevent it.